 The Bay of Mecklenburg and Kiel Bay are the most southwestern sub-basins of the Baltic Sea.
-The three Danish straits, the Sound, the Great Belt, and the Little Belt connect the Baltic Sea with the Kattegat (the westernmost sub-basin of the Baltic Sea) and the Skagerrak which is a part of the North Sea.
+The three Danish straits, the Sound, the Great Belt, and the Little Belt connect the Baltic Sea with the Kattegat (the west-ernmost sub-basin of the Baltic Sea) and the Skagerrak which is a part of the North Sea.
 The Eastern Gotland Basin is the largest sub-basin.
 The Western Gotland Basin is the deepest and has the Landsort Deep, the deepest point of the Baltic Sea (458 m deep) within its limits.
-Seven of the ten largest Baltic Sea islands are in the South Baltic: Zealand (area 7,031 km2), Funen (3,099 km2), Gotland (2,960 km2), Öland (1,342 km2), Lolland (1,243 km2), Rügen (926 km2), and Bornholm (588 km2).
+Seven of the ten largest Baltic Sea islands are in the South Baltic: Zealand (area 7,031 km), Funen (3,099 km), Gotland (2,960 km), Öland (1,342 km), Lolland (1,243 km), Rügen (926 km), and Bornholm (588 km).